pay icon

 Fact Sheet: Important Information about PFAS

-The U.S. Environmental Protection Agency (EPA) on June 15, 2022, set new interim Health Advisory Levels for four per- and poly-fluoroalkyl substances (PFAS).
+The U.S. Environmental Protection Agency (EPA) on April 10, 2024, announced the final National Primary Drinking Water Regulation for six per- and poly-fluoroalkyl substances (PFAS).

 Des Moines Water Works (DMWW) is and has been proactively monitoring for PFAS in our source waters and finished drinking water for several years.